 The second glitter pumpkin I made using Dollar Tree foam pumpkins was to cover it with Loctite Spray Adhesive so that I could attach some fall colored maple tree leaves that I pulled off of the trees in my yard.

 The spray adhesive gets very tacky and I used the tip of a pen rather than my finger to press the leaves down onto the pumpkin.
 Another tip I recommend is letting the pumpkin sit on top of a jar or cup to dry.
 If you let it sit on newspaper to dry, the newspaper will stick to the adhesive and leave paper marks on the pumpkin that you won’t want.

 I added some extra fine glitter all over the pumpkin and outlined a few of the leaves with the orange glitter glue that I used in the orange dot pumpkin.
 As one final step, I covered the entire pumpkin with Rust-Oleum Clear Lacquer (or you can just use a clear coat enamel spray).

 Because the spray adhesive remains a bit tacky, this pumpkin needed one final clear coat to “seal it off” and hold on any loose glitter.

 My third and personal favorite of dollar store pumpkin makeover is this one where I put on Flourish Glitter Stickers all over it.
 I used 2 packs of stickers to cover the entire pumpkin.
 These stickers stick very well to the pumpkin so I didn’t feel like I needed a clear coat to seal it, but adding a layer wouldn’t hurt.
 I love this one the most because it is the most country chic cottage and can go well with a variety of other fall decor.

 I even just loved using this as a photo prop over in this pumpkin spice lip balm post I created over at Livingwellmom.com!

-I experimented placing the pumpkins in different locations along with my Candle with Burlap and Leaves and Autumn Paper Tree projects.
-Now I just need a cup of chai flavored hot cider and good book to enjoy this fall rainy day!
+I experimented with placing the pumpkins in different locations along with my Candle with Burlap and Leaves and Autumn Paper Tree projects.
+Now I just need a cup of chai-flavored hot cider and a good book to enjoy this fall rainy day!